JabRef/user-documentation/en/OwnerHelp.md

 # The 'owner' field

 JabRef can optionally mark all new entries added or imported to a database with your username.

-You can disable or enable this feature by entering **Preferences -&gt; General**, and you can also change the name used to mark your entries.
+You can disable or enable this feature by entering **Preferences -&gt; General**, and selecting/deselecting the line *'mark new entries with owner name'*.
+You can also change the name used to mark your entries.
 The default name used is your user name.
+Finally, if you check *'Overwrite'*, the owner of an existing entry will be overwritten with your username after you alter this entry.

-The name will be added in a field called 'owner', which by default is visible in the **General fields** tab in the Entry Editor.
+The owner name is added in a field called *'owner'*, which by default is visible in the **General fields** tab in the [entry editor](EntryEditorHelp).